Missing (Everything but the Girl song)

-"Missing" is a song by British musical duo Everything but the Girl, taken from their eighth studio album, Amplified Heart (1994).
-It was written by the two band members, Tracey Thorn and Ben Watt, and was produced by Watt and John Coxon.
-It was taken as the second single off the album on 8 August 1994 by Blanco y Negro Records in the United Kingdom and by Atlantic Records in the United States.
-It initially did not achieve much success until it was remixed by Todd Terry and re-released in 1995, resulting in worldwide success, peaking at or near the top of the charts in many countries.
+"Missing" is a song by British musical duo Everything but the Girl from their eighth studio album, Amplified Heart (1994).
+It was written by the two band members, Tracey Thorn and Ben Watt, and was produced by the duo with John Coxon.
+It was released as the album's second single on 8 August 1994, promoted as an extended play (EP).
+The song initially did not achieve much success until it was remixed by Todd Terry and re-released in 1995, resulting in worldwide success, peaking at or near the top of the charts in many countries.
 The release of the remixed version of "Missing" gave an indication of the band's future experimentation with more electronic dance music on subsequent albums.
 Its music video was directed by Mark Szaszy.

 Musically the song takes in multiple genres.
 The original version from the album is a more low-tempo influenced song, while the popular Todd Terry remix version is a more up-tempo dance-pop song.
 "Missing" was critically acclaimed by the majority of music critics, who praised the composition and generally considered it a highlight on the album.
 In 2022 and 2025, Rolling Stone and Billboard magazine included it in their lists of the greatest dance songs of all time.

 Background

 Prior to "Missing", Everything but the Girl was known as an indie band.
 Their music had folk and jazz leanings.
 They had released eight albums prior to Amplified Heart and had a number-three UK singles chart success in 1988 ("I Don't Want to Talk About It"), but were relatively unknown in the United States.

-"Missing" was recorded as a relaxed-sounding guitar-based popular music song that had earned modest broadcasting airplay on US Adult Contemporary radio.
+Amplified Heart, marked a more introspective and stripped-back approach compared with Everything but the Girl’s earlier work, featuring minimalist arrangements and emotionally restrained performances.
+"Missing" was recorded in London between December 1993 and April 1994 as a relaxed-sounding guitar-based popular music song that had earned modest broadcasting airplay on US Adult Contemporary radio.
 The duo gave the track to house music producer Todd Terry to remix for nightclubs.

 Tracey Thorn later explained to Rolling Stone that the song was originally intended as a dance-oriented track:

 It was written with that idea in mind, totally... we put on sort of a laid back house groove instead.
 Then when we gave it to Todd, he took it in a really, really strong New York house direction, which had a real simplicity to it, but it was very infectious.